University of Michigan agrees to $490 mln sexual-abuse settlement | Sports-Games

 The university said the deal, the culmination of two years of negotiations with attorneys for the victims, would settle all claims of abuse by the late Dr. Robert Anderson, pending approval by the school's Board of Regents and the courts.
 "We hope this settlement will begin the healing process for survivors," Jordan Acker, chair of the Board of Regents, said in a statement.

-Under the agreement, $460 million will be paid to the 1,050 claimants, and $30 million placed in reserve for any unidentified victims who come forward to participate by July 31, 2023.
-Anderson, who was a physician for various athletic programs at the university, where he worked from 1966 until his retirement in 2003, died in 2008.
+Under the agreement, $460 million will be paid to the 1,050 claimants, and $30 million placed in reserve for any unidentified victims who come forward by July 31, 2023.
+Anderson, who was a physician for the football team and other athletic programs at the university, where he worked from 1966 until his retirement in 2003, died in 2008.

+The sexual abuse settlement is the latest involving a prestigious U.S. academic institution.
+Last March, the University of Southern California agreed to pay $852 million https://www.reuters.com/world/us/usc-reaches-852-million-settlement-gynecologist-sex-abuse-case-2021-03-26 to resolve lawsuits brought by 710 women who accused George Tyndall, an ex-gynecologist, of abusing them and the school of trying to cover it up.

+That followed a 2018 settlement in which Michigan State University agreed to pay $500 million https://www.reuters.com/article/us-gymnastics-usa/michigan-state-to-pay-500-million-to-nassar-sex-abuse-victims-idUSKCN1IH27X to hundreds of women sexually abused by disgraced gymnastics doctor Larry Nassar.
+Parker Stinar, a lawyer representing some 200 claimants in the University of Michigan settlement, said the $490 million payout was the largest involving a U.S. academic institution, a single abuser and mostly male victims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)